It’s Purple Tuesday!

 But what on earth IS Purple Tuesday?

 Purple Tuesday is the UK’s first awareness day for accessible shopping!
-Taking place on 13th November, the aim of Purple Tuesday is to recognise the importance and needs of disabled consumers and promote inclusive shopping.
+Taking place on on the first Tuesday of November, the aim of Purple Tuesday is to recognise the importance and needs of disabled consumers and promote inclusive shopping.

 People with visual impairments face a variety of barriers to accessing good and services.

 Under the Equality Act 2010, disabled people have the same right to services supplied by shops, banks, hotels, libraries, pubs, taxis and restaurants as everyone else.
 It is against the law for service providers to treat people with disabilities less favourably because of their disability, or because they have an assistance dog with them.
 Businesses in the UK need to make ‘reasonable adjustments’ to make their services accessible for visually impaired people.

 Businesses can make small changes to make a big difference:

 - Remind staff that it is the law to admit assistance dogs.